Education Specialist Credential in Mild to Moderate Support Needs (Year 1) AND Master of Arts in Special Education (Year 2)

 - Verification of 20 hours of experience working with culturally diverse youth in the age group you plan to teach.

-- California's Basic Skills Requirement
+- Basic Skills Requirement

 - Certificate of Clearance (COC) - also known as LiveScan/fingerprinting

-- Verification of the U.S. Constitution Requirement
+- U.S. Constitution Requirement

-- Appropriate Subject Matter Competency Test (CSET)
+- Subject Matter Competency Completion/Verification

 Per Federal Regulation 34 CFR 668.43(a)(5)(v), all LMU School of Education credential/licensure programs meet the California state requirements as specified by the California Commission on Teacher Credentialing (CCTC) and for the CA Board of Behavioral Sciences as appropriate.
 The institution has not made a determination as to whether these credential, licensure, and professional preparation programs meet the requirements of states outside of California.
 If you are interested in practicing outside the state of California, it is recommended that you contact the respective licensing entity of that state to seek information or guidance regarding their licensure and credential requirements in advance to allowing appropriate planning.